What is Microsuction?

 Why we offer Microsuction:

+Earwax is naturally occurring and serves an important purpose.
+On occasion earwax can build in the ear canal and can cause hearing loss or discomfort.
 For many people, Microsuction offers a quick and long-lasting solution to hearing loss.
 Years of excess wax build up can be gently removed - providing an immediate improvement to their quality of life.
-Earwax is naturally occurring and serves an important purpose.
 It helps to protect and clean the inside of the ear by creating a natural protective layer.
 Other wax removal treatments such as syringing often completely clear the canal of all wax, leaving no protective layer inside the ear.
 Microsuction is a much more controlled treatment which allows your audiologist to carefully remove excess wax whilst preserving a necessary level of protection.

 If left untreated, excess earwax may result in some of the following symptoms: